 For those who want to ensure their equipment arrives undamaged, there are hard travel cases that do the best job of protecting skis and snowboards from damage.
 These are ideally used for flights where you change planes multiple times or for traveling under unexpected circumstances.
 Hard travel cases often accommodate multiple pairs of skis or snowboards.

-Depending on the type of bag, each come with their own set of distinguishing features.
+Every ski bag comes with its own set of distinguishing features.
 It’s essential to know in advance which features you need and which you’re willing to go without.
 For example, interior gear straps are necessary for separating multiple pairs of skis within a bag and holding them in place, assuring they don’t bump against one another during transit.
-These are typically made of nylon and can be tightened and adjusted at will.
+These are typically made of nylon and can be tightened and adjusted as necessary.

 Padded straps are ideal if you know you’re going to be carrying your skis or snowboard over your shoulder.
 The equipment is heavy no matter how far you’re traveling and, especially for longer trips, padded straps save the integrity of your back and shoulders.